bunq/phava_spec/README.md

 Phava makes for less error-prone code that is easy to maintain.
 It has objects for everything.

 E.g., imagine you have a string "Luxembourg".
 From just this value, you can't derive whether it's referring to the city or the country.
-Hence, within Phava, you would wrap this value in a class that tells you exactly what the value relates to.
+Hence, within Phava you would wrap this value in a class that tells you exactly what the value relates to.
 In this case, it could be either a `City` object or a `Country` object with "Luxembourg" as its value.

 **What Phava has from PHP:**